Last Updated: 7-27-2025

-Before installing Exegol, installation of git, zsh, curl, tmux, vim, and python3-pip was required for my minimal Ubuntu 22 installation.
+Before installing Exegol, installation of git, zsh, curl, tmux, vim, and python3-pip was required for my Ubuntu host.
 Below are the configurations I typically run when setting up a new machine.

 Either run the following as individual commands or save them as a script.